RuneBlaze/MAGUS/README.md

  - Parallelize the GCM A* trace-search process
    - An experimental Julia rewrite has been done
+   - Maybe we should do some sort of any-time A*
-   - Now the plan is to change A* to HDA*
+   - Some future plan is to change A* to HDA*
 - Swap out the clustering step of GCM

 The original description is below: